What Are Legumes?

 Tannins.
-These can lower absorption of iron.
+These can lower your absorption of iron.

 Legume Preparation and Storage

 The lectins in raw or undercooked beans can upset your stomach and cause nausea, diarrhea, and bloating.
-Because lectins are mostly on the outside of legumes, you can remove them by cooking the legumes at a high temperature or soaking them in water for a few hours.
+Because lectins are mostly on the outside of legumes, you can remove them by cooking legumes at a high temperature or soaking them in water for a few hours.

-Dried legumes -- except for a few like lentils and black-eyed peas -- need to be soaked to get them ready to cook.
+Dried legumes -- except for a few, like lentils and black-eyed peas -- need to be soaked to get them ready to cook.
 You can cover them in water and refrigerate overnight, or boil and set them aside at room temperature for 1 to 4 hours.
-To cook, boil until tender, usually around 45 minutes.
+To cook, boil them until tender, usually around 45 minutes.

 Store dried legumes in sturdy containers with tight-fitting lids.
 Keep them out of sunlight in a cool, dry place.

 There are hundreds of ways beans can be prepared, from baking to boiling to grinding them up.